sabler/toybox/README.md

 ### Why do some of these have clever names?
 I take my little bits of amusement in life where I can get them.

+### So hey...
+This is cool, but some of these could use some performance tweaks!
+Absolutely!
+Right now I'm just cleaning out the closet, a new branch will follow where polishing will be done as-needed.

 ### List of functions
+* Clone Counter - Read an array of numbers, pick out the one that appears most frequently
 * Dottie - Clip a string to an arbitrary length and append an ellipsis after the last whole word
 * Measure - Return the width and height of an arbitary HTML element as both raw numbers and CSS-friendly strings
 * Swapper - Scan the text in the DOM for a particular regex pattern and replace it with something else